 Microsoft partners with NBC Universal to sell advertising their their Admira system – which uses demographic data to help ad buyers reach target audiences.
 No financial terms were disclosed.

-Jammie Thomas-Rasset was found guilty of copyright infringement and ordered to pay $1.92 to the RIAA.
+Jammie Thomas-Rasset was found guilty of copyright infringement and ordered to pay $1.92 million to the RIAA.
 Jammie shared over 1700 songs (reduced to 24) and has to reimburse at $80k a song.

 Microsoft announces Surface Tablet - A tablet running Windows 8, in two processor configurations.
 ARM and Core i5.
 No prices were given, ARM Surface will come out with the release of Windows 8, with the i5 version coming out a couple months later.